-For many, Jordan is also identical with floating in the Dead Sea, the lowest point on the Earth's surface, exploring the Wadi Rum Desert, the magical Lawrence of Arabia desert, traveling the immense King's Highway, visiting the Desert Castles and the fortresses of the crusaders, climb to Mount Nebo, the place where the prophet Moses first saw the Promised Land, visit the Jordan River, the place where Jesus Christ was baptized by John the Baptist, peer into the glorious Roman ruins of Jerash and wander through the vibrant city of Amman.
+For many, Jordan is also identical to floating in the Dead Sea, the lowest point on the Earth's surface, exploring the Wadi Rum Desert, the magical Lawrence of Arabia desert, traveling the immense King's Highway, visiting the Desert Castles and the fortresses of the crusaders, climb to Mount Nebo, the place where the prophet Moses first saw the Promised Land, visit the Jordan River, the place where Jesus Christ was baptized by John the Baptist, peer into the glorious Roman ruins of Jerash and wander through the vibrant city of Amman.

 Jordan occupies one perfect cut-out of the Arabian Peninsula.
-Sandwiched between the more tumultuous nations of contested Israel, Iraq and Syria, it’s long been considered one of the rare stable enclaves of the region; one replete with mind-blowing UNESCO World Heritage Sites and totemic cultural hotspots – not least of all the carved ancient Nabatean ruins of Petra and the very site where Jesus Christ is thought to have been baptized!
+Sandwiched between the more tumultuous nations of contested Israel, Iraq, and Syria, it’s long been considered one of the rare stable enclaves of the region; one replete with mind-blowing UNESCO World Heritage Sites and totemic cultural hotspots – not least of all the carved ancient Nabatean ruins of Petra and the very site where Jesus Christ is thought to have been baptized!

-Add in a deep, deep history going back thousands of years to the times of the earliest humans (archeological findings have suggested that even Neanderthal roamed these parts), and Jordan also begins to reveal its crumbling Roman cities, its exquisite Ottoman charm, those Persian treasures and Egyptian relics from long gone dynasties.
+Add in a deep, deep history going back thousands of years to the times of the earliest humans (archeological findings have suggested that even Neanderthal roamed these parts), and Jordan also begins to reveal its crumbling Roman cities, its exquisite Ottoman charm, those Persian treasures and Egyptian relics from long-gone dynasties.

 Jordan Travel Information

-Jordan isn’t all about touring the past though, and you’ll only have to look to the lively streets of Aqaba on the Red Sea for world-class diving, or the downtown areas of Amman – the capital – for a burgeoning nightlife scene and up-coming modern art to boot.
+Jordan isn’t all about touring the past though, and you’ll only have to look to the lively streets of Aqaba on the Red Sea for world-class diving, or the downtown areas of Amman – the capital – for a burgeoning nightlife scene and upcoming modern art to boot.

-Lets discover the best places to visit in Jordan:
+Let's discover the best places to visit in Jordan: